 In California, there are limits on the amount of damages you can recover in a wrongful termination case.
 For example, the maximum amount of damages you can recover for emotional distress may be limited to a certain total, and the maximum amount of punitive damages you can recover may also be capped.
-An San Diego wrongful termination lawyer can provide you with the specifics for your case.
+A San Diego wrongful termination lawyer can provide you with the specifics of your case.

 In San Diego, independent contractors may not be able to file a wrongful termination claim in the same way that employees can.
 This is because independent contractors are not considered employees under the law and are, therefore, not protected by employment discrimination laws.